thomasbrueggemann/node-servertiming/README.md

 // This will output: database-query=0.122; "Database Query"
 ```

-See the /example folder for a detailed express.js example!
+See the <a href="https://github.com/thomasbrueggemann/node-servertiming/tree/master/example">/example</a> folder for a detailed express.js example!